The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 These are all items offered by the general public and are not usually (see exception below) on general sale.
 Similar items/services may be available commercially but not those offered as promises.

 The value of a promise for Gift Aid benefit purposes is the auction price paid.
-The benefit will always be 100 per cent of the donation and so none of the auction price paid to purchase a promise is eligible for the Gift Aid scheme.
+The benefit will always be 100% of the donation and so none of the auction price paid to purchase a promise is eligible for the Gift Aid scheme.

 Occasionally a promise offered is commercially available.
 For example: